-3.28 The Policing Board will be responsible for compiling and finalising a recruitment/information pack for candidates.
+3.27 The Policing Board will be responsible for compiling and finalising a recruitment/information pack for candidates.
 District Councils, the Local Government Staff Commission, the Equality Commission, the Impartial Assessor and the Department of Justice should be consulted before the pack is published.

-3.29 The pack should include:
+3.28 The pack should include:

-- an information sheet detailing the appointment process and timetable; - an application form including political activity monitoring form and declaration against terrorism (Annex 1); - details of how to access an on-line application form; - information about the requirements of the position and a role description; - a person specification; - a leaflet summarising this Code of Practice, including reference to the Code and to the Justice Act, the full text of which are available on the Department of Justice, Policing Board and PCSP websites.
-Hard copies can be provided on request (using the contact details given at Chapter 1 of this document); - confirmation that interpreters will be made available during interviews, where required, and - an equality monitoring form. - 3.30 The pack should make clear that the onus is on the applicant to provide sufficient information on his or her application form to facilitate the decision as to whether he or she satisfies the eligibility criteria, and that failure to provide sufficient information will result in a decision that the applicant does not satisfy the criteria.
-The criteria, and questions at interviews, should be geared to encouraging the candidate to give of his/her best at interview, particularly for young people, whose participation is very important. - 3.31 The application form should include a question asking candidates to declare any interests which may give the impression of, or be viewed as, a conflict of interest if they were appointed.
+- an information sheet detailing the appointment process and timetable; - an application form including declaration against terrorism (Annex 1); - details of how to access an on-line application form; - information about the requirements of the position and a role description; - a person specification; - a leaflet summarising this Code of Practice, including reference to the Code and to the Justice Act, the full text of which are available on the Department of Justice, Policing Board and PCSP websites.
+Hard copies can be provided on request (using the contact details given at Chapter 1 of this document);

+- confirmation that interpreters will be made available during interviews, where required, and - an equality monitoring form. - 3.29 The pack should make clear that all relevant information should be included on the application form to facilitate the decision as to whether the applicant satisfies the eligibility criteria, and that failure to provide sufficient information will result in a decision that the applicant does not satisfy the criteria.
+The criteria, and questions at interviews, should be geared to encouraging the candidate to give their best at interview. - 3.30 The application form should include a question asking candidates to declare any interests, which may give the impression of, or be viewed as, a conflict of interest if they were appointed.
 Candidates should also be asked in the application form to disclose any criminal convictions, and should be informed that these will be checked.
-This information will not be made available to the Council's interview panel.

-- 3.32 The application form should also contain a section for political activity monitoring.
-This information will not be made available to shortlisting and interviewing panels, but will be made available to the Policing Board's appointments panel(s). - 3.33 Candidates should be clearly informed that they will be appointed to only one PCSP, or to a DPCSP and/or the principal PCSP for Belfast.
+This information will not be made available to the Council's interview panel. - 3.31 The political activity monitoring form must only be issued to successful applicants for completion once the Policing Board's appointment decision is made.
+The information disclosed concerning appointments in the public announcement is set out at paragraph 3.73. - 3.32 Candidates should be clearly informed that they will be appointed to only one PCSP, or to a DPCSP and/or the principal PCSP for Belfast.
 Multiple applications should not, therefore, be submitted.
 Should an application for more than one PCSP be received from a candidate, the Policing Board should contact the individual(s) concerned and ask them to state a preference.
 The application should thereafter be treated as an application for the preferred PCSP.
 In the case of Belfast, it will be possible for candidates to be appointed to both the Belfast PCSP and a DPCSP or, indeed, more than one DPCSP.
-The application form for Belfast should provide an opportunity for candidates to indicate which of these they are interested in, and may ask them to express a preference. - 3.34 The information pack should state clearly the closing date for applications, and should make clear that it is the responsibility of applicants to ensure that their applications are posted in time, and with sufficient postage paid, to allow delivery by the specified closing date and time.
+The application form for Belfast should provide an opportunity for candidates to indicate which of these they are interested in, and may ask them to express a preference.

+3.33 The information pack should state clearly the closing date for applications, and should make clear that it is the responsibility of applicants to ensure that their applications are posted in time, and with sufficient postage paid, to allow delivery by the specified closing date and time.
 Late applications, i.e. those received after the closing date/time, should not be accepted (they should be clearly recorded as being late and the applicant notified accordingly).